Unplug and connect with nature and new friends. Learn to be a confident leader in the outdoors and beyond.

 Every day on course will be an exciting and challenging adventure.
 You and your crew will work together to chart your path through the wilderness.
 Whether you are embarking on backpacking or rafting expedition you will take part in our core course elements including a Solo experience, a Challenge Event, and Guided Reflections.

 Colorado Outward Bound School (COBS) is a non-profit school and proud affiliate of the international network of Outward Bound schools.
-Collectively, we’ve served over 7 million people in 30 countries.
-Our roots go back to 1941 when influential educator, Kurt Hahn, developed an expeditionary learning framework to teach students skills for life through challenge and discovery.
-Now, as new generationscontinue to write Outward Bound's history, how we apply those principles continues to evolve.
+Collectively, Outward Bound has served over 7 million people in 30 countries since 1941.
+Our mission is to change lives through challenge and discovery.
+As new generationscontinue to write Outward Bound's history, how we work toward our mission continues to evolve.

 I learned a lot of new things like how to tie a tent and I worked on getting better at things like working in a group with different perspectives and ideas.